 - Direct marketing companies who help us manage our electronic communications with you

-- Clinical practices providing health & well-being services
+- Clinical practices providing health and wellbeing services

 You have the right to stop the use of your personal data for direct marketing activity through all channels, or selected channels.
 We must always comply with your request.